 Why Is Folate Important When Trying to Conceive?

 A baby’s neural tube develops within the first month of pregnancy, which often means that folate will be working its magic sometimes before you even know you’re pregnant.
 In fact, the CDC recommends that every woman of reproductive age take a prenatal supplement with folate for this reason.
 “Most sources recommend that all women of childbearing age should be taking a folic acid supplement or at least 3 months prior to trying to conceive.
 The recommended dose of folic acid is 0.4mg daily,” says Dr. Stephanie Liu.
 Folate is a B Vitamin (B9), and it’s water soluble, which means we release any excess in our urine.
 Folate is not stored easily in the body and needs to be constantly replenished, so you want to make sure it’s in your body before conception in an ideal world.

 Why Is Folate So Important in Pregnancy?

 We hope this turns you into folate-loving fanatics like us!
 You can find folate in our Prenatal Capsule and Fertility Support for Her.
-We recommend taking both before trying to conceive (here’s why), and just the prenatal during pregnancy.
+We recommend taking both of these MTHFR vitamins before trying to conceive (here’s why), and just the prenatal during pregnancy.